discordjs/discord.js/apps/guide/README.md

 - [Website][website] ([source][website-source])
 - [Documentation][documentation]
 - [Guide][guide] ([source][guide-source])
-  Also see the v13 to v14 [Update Guide][guide-update], which includes updated and removed items from the library.
 - [discord.js Discord server][discord]
-- [Discord API Discord server][discord-api]
 - [GitHub][source]
-- [Related libraries][related-libs]

 ## Contributing

-Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the [documentation][documentation].
+Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the existing guide.
-See [the contribution guide][contributing] if you'd like to submit a PR.
+See [the contribution guide][./contributing] if you'd like to submit a PR.

 ## Local Development